chrishayesmu/XCOM-LW-CommunityEdition/LWCE_Core/Patches/README.md

-This directory contains PatchUPK scriptfiles (a.k.a `.upatch` files) used for doing class overrides and removing other kinds of hardcoded limitations.
+This directory contains PatchUPK scriptfiles (here saved as `.upatch` files) used for doing class overrides and removing other kinds of hardcoded limitations.
+These are handled automatically by our InnoSetup installer, so there should be no need to install them by hand.

+For developers modifying a `.upatch` file who want to test it, you can use PatchUPK directly (PatcherGUI may not work).
+Be warned that you may have to uninstall the most recent UPK patch to do this.
+If the most recent patch was applied by LWCE's installer, the uninstall file can be found in your `<GameDir>\XEW\LWCE Files\Patches` directory.